urbandrone/futils/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## About
 `futils` (spoken "f-utils") is a small (~ 10 Kb gzipped) but versatile collection of functional programming goodies.
-It is composed of helpers from these categories:
+It ships helpers from these categories:

 1. Type checking
 2. Arity modifications